Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Generalizations

 Max-min fairness aims to maximize the utility of the user with the worst performance.
 Mathematically, the utility function is given by

 Introducing an auxiliary variable $\Gamma=\min_k\,\text{SINR}_k(\u_k,\bW)$ and employing the transformation in {Step 1}, the max-min fairness model can be written as

 where we consider the total transmit power constraint at the BS, i.e., $\mathcal{W}=\{\bW\mid\|\bW\|_F^2\leq P_T\}$.
 The above model is similar to \eqref{minpower3}, but with the following two differences.
-First, the total transmit power is imposed as a constraint in \eqref{maxmin}, while it appears as the objective function in \eqref{minpower3}.
-Second, the SINR threshold $\Gamma$ in \eqref{maxmin} is treated as a variable, while $\{\Gamma_k\}_{k=1}^K$ in \eqref{minpower3} are fixed problem parameters.
-As in \eqref{minpower3}, we further simplify the QoS constraint with an auxiliary variable $\bY=\bU^\dagger\bG\bW$, after which an ADMM framework similar to \eqref{ppADMM2} can be employed to solve the problem.
-In particular, following the procedure of ADMM, the only additional variable $\Gamma$ is updated as in each iteration.
+First, the total transmit power is imposed as a constraint in \eqref{maxmin}, while it appears as the objective function in \eqref{minpower2}.
+Second, the SINR threshold $\Gamma$ in \eqref{maxmin} is treated as a variable, while $\{\Gamma_k\}_{k=1}^K$ in \eqref{minpower2} are fixed problem parameters.
+As in \eqref{minpower2}, we further simplify the QoS constraint with an auxiliary variable ${\bV}=\bU^\dagger\bG\bW$, after which an ADMM framework similar to \eqref{ppADMM2} can be employed to solve the problem. {The only differences with \eqref{ppADMM2} lie in the $\bW$-subproblem and the $\Gamma$-subproblem.
+In particular, the $\bW$-subproblem is a QCQP and can be efficiently solved via a bisection search, following similar steps as in Section \ref{sec:W}.
+At the $(t+1)$-th iteration, the $\Gamma$-subproblem has the following form: